Covid-19 Precautionary Measures

 We will remain on-call to protect all Southampton Village Beaches!

-Southampton Village Ocean Rescue (SVOR) has come together in full force as of April, 2018.
+The Southampton Village Ocean Rescue (SVOR) has come together in full force as of April, 2018.
 Our mission is to respond to all emergencies in the ocean and bay, throughout the Village of Southampton, 24 hours a day, 365 days a year.
-Modeled after East Hampton Volunteer Ocean Rescue, long-standing and proven to be effective; we are purely a volunteer non-profit organization that has been founded based on need.
+Modeled after East Hampton Volunteer Ocean Rescue, long-standing and proven to be effective; SVOR is purely a volunteer non-profit organization that has been founded based on need.

-We are dedicated to making expedient and safe water rescues year-round at all unprotected beaches in Southampton Village.
-Each month, we train in different locations coordinating with multiple emergency agencies, to be prepared for any water emergency.
+SVOR is dedicated to making expedient and safe water rescues year-round at all unprotected beaches in Southampton Village.
+Each month, we train in different locations coordinating with multiple emergency agencies, to be prepared for any aquatic emergency.
 Our rescuers are ocean lifeguard and CPR certified.
-We are devoted to safeguarding swimmers in the coming years in open water events, triathlons as well as other water related charitable functions in the Village of Southampton.
+We are devoted to safeguarding swimmers in open water events, triathlons as well as other water related charitable functions in the Village of Southampton.

-Our members promote water safety and education by assisting Southampton Village in providing skills for youths that will prevent future drownings.
-SVOR facilitates training and testing lifeguards in Southampton.
-We will also train junior lifeguards, from the ages of 9 to 14; and hope to have a Nipper program for ages 6-13.
-SVOR will conduct a class to educate nannies in water safety before the summer.
-We will run educational press releases for Beach Safety Week on the dangers of rip currents and we are installing Rip Current signs at all the Village ocean beach access points.
+Our members promote water safety and education; thereby assisting Southampton Village in providing skills for youths that will prevent future drownings.
+SVOR plans to facilitates training and testing lifeguards in Southampton.
+We will also train junior lifeguards, from the ages of 11 to 14; and hope in the future to have a Nipper program for ages 6-11.
+SVOR plans to conduct classes to educate nannies in water safety before the summer months.
+SVOR plans to run educational press releases for Beach Safety Week on the dangers of rip currents and plans to install Rip Current signs at all the Village ocean beach access points.

 LEARN TO SWIM!!!